AlibabaCloudDocs/cdn/intl.en-US/Pricing/Overview.md

 ## Billable regions

 Regions inside mainland China and outside mainland China are divided into different billable regions.
-For more information, see [CDN nodes in Hong Kong \(China\), Macao \(China\), Taiwan \(China\), and regions outside China](https://www.alibabacloud.com/help/zh/doc-detail/163587.htm).

 -   **Inside mainland China**: Regions inside mainland China are in the same billable region.
 -   **Outside mainland China**: Regions outside mainland China are divided into the following billable regions based on the location where the CDN nodes are deployed: North America \(NA\), Europe \(EU\), Asia Pacific 1 \(AP1\), Asia Pacific 2 \(AP2\), Asia Pacific 3 \(AP3\), Middle East and Africa \(MEAA\), and South America \(SA\).